Menu

 return len(text.split())

-Bind all three and build a new graph.
-The LLM reads each docstring and picks the tool that fits.
-You don’t write any routing logic for tool selection — the model does all of that on its own.
+Link all three to a model and set up a fresh graph.
+The LLM reads each tool’s docstring and decides which one fits the question.
+You don’t write routing code for this — the model handles tool choice on its own.

 python